InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 ### How should a Transparency & Consent String be stored?

 In version 1 of the TCF Specifications the consent string was specified to be stored as either a 1st party cookie for service-specific consent or a 3rd party cookie for global consent.
 In version 2 of the TCF Specifications, the storage mechanism used for service-specific TC Strings is up to a CMP, including any non-cookie storage mechanism.
-However, global TC Strings must still be stored as cookies under the `consensu.org` domain _**(by July 31st 2021, the Managing Organisation (MO) will no longer delegate a subdomain of the consensu.org domain to each newly registered CMP and CMPs must no longer write TC Strings in the 'euconsent-v2' cookie associated with the consensu.org domain.
-From Sept 1st 2021, CMPs must no longer read and process TC Strings in the ‘euconsent-v2’ cookie associated with the consensu.org domain)**_.

-It is important to note that with the creation of the version 2 TCF Specifications globally-scoped and service-specific scoped TC Strings have different encoding and decoding requirements.
-Some segments are not allowed in a global scope and some are not allowed in a service-specific scope.
-This document attempts to call out those differing requirements explicitly where applicable.

 The following table summarises where data is stored: